lysdexic-audio/jweb-object-detection/README.md

 # jweb-object-detection

-A self contained example demonstrating how to use MediaPipe Object Detection with Max's `jweb`
+A self contained example demonstrating how to use MediaPipe Object Detection with Max's `jweb` connected to either a live webcamera stream or using still images.

 ![Max example patcher screenshot](jweb-object-detect.gif)